Not all criminal defence is created equal.

 Our CCC lawyers have experience in representing clients being investigated by the CCC.
 The CCC usually investigates major criminal offences including:

-If you have been issued with a notice by the CCC requiring your attendance at an investigative hearing (coercive hearing), you should not discuss the notice with anyone, except for your legal representative.
+If you have been issued with a notice by the CCC requiring your attendance at an investigative hearing (coercive hearing), you should not discuss the notice with anyone, except for your lawyer.
 It is a criminal offence to discuss the notice with anyone other than your lawyer.
-These hearings are secretive and complicated, and depart from the usual procedural requirements of most court proceedings.
-It is crucial to seek early advice from an experienced CCC lawyer to protect your interests.

 How can a lawyer help at a coercive hearing?

 Before attending a hearing, our law firm can give you advice about your rights, obligations, and legal options.
 We will take the time to understand your background and the circumstances leading to the CCC investigation so that we can give you specific legal advice before you face the crime and corruption committee.
-We will take a detailed statement from you so that we understand your facts.
+We will take a statement from you so that we understand your facts.
 This process is confidential.

 Our role is to also ensure that the hearing is conducted according to the law and that you understand your rights in preserving any claims for privilege.